blacklightpy/vaultofknowledge/World Building/Science and Engineering/Mathematics/Applied Mathematics/Digital Signal Processing/Digital Image Processing/Chrominance.md

 $U=B'-Y'$ (blue - luma)
 $V=R'-Y'$ (red - luma)

-In [[Composite Video]] signals, the U and V signals modulate a colour subcarrier signal, and the result is referred to as the chrominance signal, and the result is referred to as the chrominance signal.
+In [[Composite Video 1]] signals, the U and V signals modulate a colour subcarrier signal, and the result is referred to as the chrominance signal, and the result is referred to as the chrominance signal.
 The phase and amplitude of this modulated chrominance signal correspond approximately to the [[Hue]] and [[Saturation]] of the colour.
 In digital video and still image [[Colour Space|colour spaces]] such as [[YUV and YCbCr|YCbCr]], the luma and chrominance components are digital sample values.

 Seperating RGB colour signals into luma and chrominance allows the bandwidth of each to be determined seperately.
-Typically chrominance bandwidth is reduced in analog [[Composite Video]] by reducing the bandwidth of modulated colour subcarrier, and in digital systems by [[Chroma Subsampling]].
+Typically chrominance bandwidth is reduced in analog [[Composite Video 1]] by reducing the bandwidth of modulated colour subcarrier, and in digital systems by [[Chroma Subsampling 1]].